-We now analyze the impact of Alice on innovation, firm performance and value, competition, lawsuits and legal risk, and acquisitions.
-Throughout this section, we present results separately for large and small firms, as we have found uniformly that there are key differences in treatment across these two groups.
+We now analyze the impact of Alice on innovation, firm performance and value, competition, lawsuits, and acquisitions.
+Throughout this section, we present results for large and small firms, as we find uniformly different treatment effects across these groups.

 The justification for examining heterogeneous effects based on firm size follows from Aghion et al. (2005) and is based on the fact that larger firms are more able to defend their product markets given their larger resources - both managerial and financial.
-We define firms as large or small, respectively, based on whether each firm's assets are above or below the median value among its TNIC-2 industry peers (see Hoberg and Phillips (2016)) in 2013.17
+We define firms as large or small, respectively, based on whether each firm's assets are above or below the median value among its TNIC-2 industry peers (see Hoberg and Phillips (2016)) in 2013.20

 For all regression tables that follow, Post is an indicator variable that equals one if the year is after the Alice decision (2015 to 2017) and zero if before (2011 to 2013).
 We omit 2014 itself from our analysis as it is partially treated.
 Treatment throughout is a firm-level measure that combines information about the extent to which patents are important for the firm and the extent the firm's patent portfolio was affected by the Alice court decision.
 Throughout, we use the firm treatment value using each patent's Alice score weighted by the patent's importance to the firm.
 We present results using two different weights: (1.) using each patent's KPSS weighted value and also (2.) using each patent's citations weighted value.
-The mathematical notation for the estimation of this measure is provided in equation (3), with citations replacing patent value for the citation based measure.
-Inspection of the subsequent tables reveals that there is little difference in the results across these two different weighting methods for a patent's importance to the firm.
+The mathematical notation explaining this measure is in equation (3), with citations replacing the patent value for the citation-based measure.
+We note that results are similar across the two weighting methods.
 All regressions include firm and year fixed effects.
 Standard errors are clustered at the firm level.